thegoodwei/Audio_SortbySub/readme.md

 Human Verification: We can utilize the SRT file format to enable easy verification of the categorization.
 Researchers can use video players that support SRT files to play the video with the categorized subtitles for quick editing.
 The video player can display the subtitles alongside the audio, allowing for quick verification of the categorization.
 If the categorization is incorrect, we can quickly fix the error and move to the next section.
 To add a new code, we can refine the list of categories to provide more phrases or sentences that represent the new code, and rerun the script to include those in the remaining unverified content.

 Training a model: To ensure the accuracy of the categorization, researchers can compare manually coded transcripts to auto-categorized results, and the manual categorization can then be compared to the output of the script.
 Any discrepancies can be used to identify areas for improvement in the script.
 Researchers can adust parameters such as the minimum quote length or quote breaking pattern as well as the similarity threshhold for assigning a sentence to any category.
-Given enough data, researchers might choose to adjust the pretrained model in use or train a custom AI model to code transcripts with their specific dataset.
+Given enough data, researchers might choose to adjust the pretrained model in use or finetune a custom AI model to code transcripts with this specific dataset.
 By implementing these systems, we can improve the efficiency and accuracy of the code-categorization process, ultimately enabling researchers to more effectively analyze extremely vast quantities of audio data for research.

 ## Installation